elainebroche-dev/anagram/README.md

 - Code to replace multiple whitespace characters with a single space came from information on this website : [Replace Whitespace](https://stackoverflow.com/questions/1981349/regex-to-replace-multiple-spaces-with-a-single-space)
 - Code on to add/remove icon classes using classList came from information on this website : [Classlist to Swap Icons](https://stackoverflow.com/questions/48612799/add-remove-class-fa-icon-javascript)
 - Code to achieve the typewriter effect on the login screen came from examples on this website : [Typewriter Effect](https://www.w3schools.com/howto/howto_js_typewriter.asp)
+- Code to do the fade-in of the game title came from information on this website : [Title Fade-in](https://stackoverflow.com/questions/6121203/how-to-do-fade-in-and-fade-out-with-javascript-and-css)

 ### Media
 - The fonts used were imported from [Google Fonts](https://fonts.google.com/)